tldr-pages/tldr/pages/windows/pabcnetcclear.md

 `pabcnetcclear /Output:{{path/to/file.pas}} {{path/to/file.pas}}`

-- Compile a given source file into an executable with the same name along with/without debug info:
+- Compile a given source file into an executable with the same name along with/without debug information:

 `pabcnetcclear /Debug:{{0|1}} {{path/to/file.pas}}`